 Dr. Pete Seel is professor emeritus of new communication technologies and digital media production at Colorado State University where he taught in the Department of Journalism and Media Communication until retiring in 2019.
 Recent teaching areas include global communication technologies, documentary photography and film, and communication aspects of human-computer interaction.
 He earned his Ph.D. in Telecommunication from Indiana University and has published three books and numerous research articles and book chapters about communication technology.
+The second edition of his book Digital Universe: The Global Telecommunication Revolution will be published by Wiley-Blackwell in October.

 Dr. Seel has more than four decades of professional experience as a photojournalist and video producer.
 He was a combat photojournalist in Vietnam and was a television producer-director for ten years in California prior to returning to graduate school at Indiana for his Ph.D.